-AP FACT CHECK: Yes, Trump lost election despite what he says
+Fact check: Yes, Trump lost election, despite what he said again this week

 Biden earned 306 electoral votes to Trump’s 232, the same margin that Trump had when he beat Hillary Clinton in 2016, which he repeatedly described as a “landslide.”
 (Trump ended up with 304 electoral votes because two electors defected.)
 Biden achieved victory by prevailing in key states such as Pennsylvania, Michigan, Wisconsin, Arizona and Georgia.

-Trump’s former attorney general, William Barr, found no evidence of widespread election fraud.
+Trump’s former Attorney General William Barr found no evidence of widespread election fraud.
 Trump’s allegations of massive voting fraud also have been dismissed by a succession of judges and refuted by state election officials and an arm of his own administration’s Homeland Security Department.

 No case has established irregularities of a scale that would have changed the outcome.